-For the 2020/21 entry there will be up to four School of Engineering Postgraduate Scholarships to be awarded to the most outstanding PhD applicants.
-Awards made for entry in Autumn 2020 will include both of the following:
+For the 2023/24 entry, there will be up to five School of Engineering Postgraduate Scholarships to be awarded to the most outstanding MPhil/PhD applicants.
+Awards made for entry in October 2023 will include both of the following:

 - Length of funding: 3.5 years.

-The Application deadline for this year’s competition is TBA in March 2020.
+The Application deadline for this year’s competition is 31st March 2023.
 All supporting documents (references and transcripts) must be uploaded by this date.

-- Awards will not be transferrable to other departments or disciplines.
+- Awards are not transferrable to other departments or disciplines.